 Credit may be awarded to students who have taken higher-level courses in the International Baccalaureate Program and who have scored at least a 5 (on a 7-point scale) on the higher-level course examinations.
 Such credit generally is awarded on a course-by-course basis as recommended by the appropriate Geneva College department.
 No credit will be awarded for the standard level exams.
-International Baccalaureate transcripts should be submitted to the Office of the Registrar.
+International Baccalaureate transcripts should be submitted to the Registrar's Office.